bonimy/MushROMs/doc/SMB1 Level Format.md

 **`$04:C124`**: Table of area numbers (called at `$04:C03C`).
 The world start index determined by table `$04:C11C` is added to the current level number, and this indexes the table to get the current area number.

-World | Offset | Area Number per level
+World | Table Offset | Area Number per level
 ---- | ---- | ----
 1 | `00` | `25 29 C0 26 60`
 2 | `05` | `28 29 01 27 62`